 - Service dogs will not be provided care or food by OAE staff.

 A service dog will be removed from the OAE testing center if:

 - The service dog is out of control and the handler does not take effective action to control it.

 - The service dog is not housebroken.

-DR adheres to the University’s Student Conduct and Academic Integrity.
-Failure to comply is subject to disciplinary sanctions, including suspension of DR test taking services.
+OAE adheres to the University’s Student Conduct Code and Academic Integrity.
+Failure to comply is subject to disciplinary sanctions, including suspension of OAE test-taking services.